mleonardallen/CarND-Vehicle-Detection/README.md

  * Using feature selection, I found that 30% of the feature still gave good accuracy while improving prediction speed.
  * I found some images in the `non-vehicles` images that contained partial vehicle iamges.
 I removed those hoping to reduce the noise in the data.
  * Wrapping with a `Bagging Classifier` improved prediction time.
+ * Batching Predictions instead of doing a prediction for one image at a time.

 After making these improvements, my prediction time reduced from around `32s` to `1.5s` per frame.